Get In Touch

 Introduction to Semiconductor Cleanrooms

 The electronics that power our smartphones, computers, and even our cars are often made in spaces cleaner than a hospital operating room.
-The smaller the components, the more sensitive they are to damage by tinier particles.
-And according to Moore’s Law, the number of transistors on an integrated circuit will double every two years, which means they will be sensitive to smaller and smaller particles.
+The smaller and more intricate the parts, the more sensitive they are to damage by tiny particles.
+According to Moore’s Law, the number of transistors on an integrated circuit will double every two years, which means they will be sensitive to smaller and smaller particles.
 As you might’ve guessed, this makes cleanrooms more important than ever.
-The semiconductor industry relies heavily on them to produce the microchips and integrated circuits that power many modern technologies.
+The semiconductor industry, specifically, relies heavily on cleanrooms to produce the microchips and integrated circuits that power many modern technologies.
 In this article, we’ll explore what semiconductor cleanrooms are, their classifications, design features, and more.

 What are Semiconductor Cleanrooms?

-Semiconductor cleanrooms are controlled environments where airborne particles and several conditions, such as temperature, humidity, and static electricity, are tightly regulated.
+Semiconductor cleanrooms are controlled environments where airborne particles and several conditions, such as temperature, humidity, and static electricity, are carefully managed.
 Such spaces are designed to prevent contamination of semiconductors during many stages of manufacturing, including photolithography, wafer fabrication, and even packaging and assembly.
-Semiconductor devices are so sensitive that even a few specks of dust can cause serious damage to parts during production.
+Even a few specks of dust can cause serious damage to parts during production.

 What are the Classifications of Semiconductor Cleanrooms?